episode6/hackit-quickstart/README.md

     	GroupId (aka package name) of library to generate -lang string
     	Language of project to create.
 Valid values are
-		kotlin: A deployable kotlin library
-		kotlinAndroid: An android library
     java: A deployable java library
     groovy: A deployable groovy library
     gradle: A deployable groovy library with the gradle api and an empty gradle plugin.
+    kotlin: A deployable kotlin library
+    kotlinAndroid: An android library
+    kotlinAndroidApp: An android application with kotlin support
+    kotlinAndroidAppDagger: An android application with kotlin support and a default dagger 2 implementation
     android: An android library
     androidApp: An android application
     androidAppDagger: An android application with a default dagger 2 implementation -licenseName string
     	The name of the license you want to use (for deployable libraries) (default "The MIT License (MIT)") -name string